Administration for Children and Families, HHS.

 Alternative approach to IT requirements means that the State has developed an ITD that does not meet all conditions for ITD approval in § 95.610 resulting in the need for a waiver under § 95.627(a).

 Approving component means an organization within the Department that is authorized to approve requests for the acquisition of ADP equipment or ADP services.
-The approving component is the Administration for Children and Families (ACF) for titles IV-B (child welfare services), IV-E (foster care and adoption assistance), and IV-D (child support enforcement), and the Centers for Medicare Medicaid Services (CMS) for title XIX (Medicaid) of the Social Security Act.
+The approving component is the Administration for Children and Families (ACF) for titles IV-B (child welfare services), IV-E (foster care and adoption assistance), and IV-D (child Start Printed Page 12349support enforcement), and the Centers for Medicare & Medicaid Services (CMS) for title XIX (Medicaid) of the Social Security Act.

 Base contract means the initial contractual activity, including all option years, allowed during a defined unit of time, for example, 2 years.
 The base contract includes option years but does not include amendments.